phpMv/ubiquity/docs/controller/router.rst

    }

-In this case, the route defined on the controller is used as a prefix for all controller routes :
+In this case, the route defined on the controller is used as a prefix for all controller routes : |br|
 The generated route for the action **display** is ``/product/all``

 automated routes
 ~~~~~~~~~~~~~~~~

-If a global route is defined, it is possible to add all controller actions as routes (using the global prefix),
- by setting the **automated** parameter :
+If a global route is defined, it is possible to add all controller actions as routes (using the global prefix), by setting the **automated** parameter :

 .. code-block:: php
    :linenos:
    :caption: app/controllers/ProductsController.php
-   :emphasize-lines: 4
+   :emphasize-lines: 3

    namespace controllers;
     /**